Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable capabilities, achieving human-level or even superhuman performance in diverse domains~\cite{bubeck2023sparksagi,liu2024surveymedicallargelanguage, zhang2024visionlanguagemodels, gain2025llmtranslation, yue2025surveyquestionanswering}.
+Large Language Models (LLMs) have demonstrated remarkable capabilities, achieving human-level or even superhuman performance in diverse domains~\citep{bubeck2023sparksagi,liu2024surveymedicallargelanguage, zhang2024visionlanguagemodels, gain2025llmtranslation, yue2025surveyquestionanswering}.
 Nevertheless, pretrained LLMs frequently encounter challenges when addressing more complex tasks that require sophisticated multi-step reasoning ability, such as mathematical problem-solving and code generation.
-Prior research has primarily sought reasoning improvements through extending the reasoning trajectory, either by innovative prompting-based techniques~\cite{wei2023cot, yao2023tot} or through fine-tuning on enriched datasets~\cite{lewkowycz2022solvingquantitativereasoningproblems, liang2023mint, ma2024robustvqa, an2024learningmistakes}.
+Prior research has primarily sought reasoning improvements through extending the reasoning trajectory, either by innovative prompting-based techniques~\citep{wei2023cot, yao2023tot} or through fine-tuning on enriched datasets~\citep{lewkowycz2022solvingquantitativereasoningproblems, liang2023mint, ma2024robustvqa, an2024learningmistakes}.
 However, the limited availability of high-quality reasoning data constrains the effectiveness of these approaches.

-Recent advancements in O1-style models~\cite{openai2024openaio1, deepseekai2025deepseekr1} have highlighted the pivotal role of reward signals in reinforcement learning to further optimize LLM performance.
-Among these reward mechanisms, the verifiable reward mechanism (VRM~\cite{lambert2025tulu3}) is an automatic checker that determines whether a model’s output satisfies a deterministic specification (e.g., unit tests for code or exact solutions for math), producing unambiguous pass/fail or numeric scores without subjective human judgments.
-Different from human evaluation, which can be costly and noisy~\cite{lee2024rlaifvsrlhf}, VRMs provide precise optimization feedback in domains with deterministic solutions, such as mathematical computations and coding competitions.
-However, VRMs face significant limitations.
-Firstly, they rely on pre-existing problems and their reference solutions, constraining their applicability to problems where human knowledge is already well-established and ground-truth answers are not difficult to obtain.
-Additionally, most VRMs only offer binary feedback at the end of a reasoning path, which is often too sparse to guide the refinement of intermediate reasoning steps.
+Recent advancements in o1-style models~\citep{openai2024openaio1, deepseekai2025deepseekr1} have highlighted the great potential of reinforcement learning (RL) in boosting the reasoning ability of LLMs.
+In verifiable reinforcement learning settings, the source of supervision is often provided the verifiable reward mechanism~(VRM~\citep{lambert2025tulu3}), instead of reference reasoning trajectories.
+VRMs are typically implemented with rule-based or hard-coded checkers that validate whether a model’s output satisfies a deterministic specification (e.g., unit tests for code generation or ground-truth solutions for math reasoning).
+This mechanism produces clear binary pass/fail judgments or numeric scores, eliminating reliance on subjective human evaluations~\citep{lee2024rlaifvsrlhf}, which can be costly and noisy.
+However, VRMs also have important limitations.
+They typically rely on problems with accessible ground-truth answers, which limits their applicability to domains where such specifications or answers are unavailable.
+Moreover, many VRMs provide only outcome-level feedback at the end of a reasoning trajectory, making them too sparse to effectively refine intermediate reasoning steps.